-E16.21 Where staff are unable to reach a decision at stage one, the application will be considered by an Extenuating Circumstances panel.
+E16.22 Where staff are unable to reach a decision at stage one, the application will be considered by an Extenuating Circumstances Panel.
 The panel will convene at intervals during the year, meeting formally or virtually.
-The panel may, if appropriate, request and receive reports from tutors and interview students in order to allow it to clarify the extenuating circumstances.
+The panel may, if appropriate, request and receive reports from tutors.
+The panel will comprise at least three members of staff, including the Chair who will be an academic member of staff.